chai-workshop/chai2022-source/content/home/speakers.md

 # Order that this section appears on the page.
 weight: 50

-title: Our Invited Speaker
+title: Our Invited Talk
-subtitle:
+subtitle: "Machine Talk: How Artificial Language Technologies Come to Flatten Human Experiences"

 content:
   # Choose which groups/teams of users to display.